winglang/wing/docs/04-standard-library/01-cloud/counter.md

 keywords: [Wing reference, Wing language, language, Wing standard library, Wing programming language, Counter]
 ---

-The `cloud.Counter` resource represents a stateful container for one or more numbers in the cloud.
+The `cloud.Counter` resource represents a stateful container for a number in the cloud.

 ## Usage